 Jun Li serves as Professor and Chair of the Academic and Research Cluster of Critical Policy, Equity and Leadership Studies, and a Senator of Western University, Canada.
 He started his academic career in Shanghai in the early 1990s and served as Deputy Director of the Education Policy Unit at the University of Hong Kong before he moved back to Canada in 2017.
 He has rich leadership and other professional experiences accumulated in a global context (Shanghai, Tokyo, Maryland, Toronto, Hong Kong, etc.).
 Having led as Chairman for the Hong Kong Educational Research Association (2014-17) and President for the Comparative Education Society of Hong Kong (2012-14).
 He has been a senior CIES member since 2002, and is excited to serve the CIES community by leading the organizing work for CIES 2023.
 He is looking forward to meeting you in Washington, D.C. in person or online through the Online Meeting Hub at our next yearly gathering!

-Roya Karimli is currently a Master’s student in the Faculty of Education (Critical Policy, Equity, and Leadership Studies) at the University Western Ontario.
-Prior to joining Western University, she completed her BA in English Language and Literature Education, and earned her first MA degree in Linguistics in Azerbaijan, where she was born and raised.
+Roya Karimli is year-one Ph.D. student at Western University, Canada, right after her Master’s program in the same Faculty of Education, majored in Critical Policy, Equity, and Leadership Studies.
+Prior to joining Western University, she completed her BA in English Language and Literature Education and earned her first MA degree in Linguistics in Azerbaijan, where she was born and raised.
 Meanwhile, she enjoyed teaching English to undergraduate students in Azerbaijan.
 Her research interests include academic integrity issues and higher education bribery in the post-Soviet countries.
-She will focus on the topic in a more specific and extensive manner during her PhD studies, which she will commence in September 2022.
-As a member of CIES as of 2022, she is very excited to organize CIES 2023.
+She is focusing on the topic in a more specific and extensive manner during her PhD program.
+As a member of CIES as of 2022, she is very excited to work on the organizing work for CIES 2023.

 Shuqing Zou (Azura)